PhotoPay/photopay-android/README.md

 You can also remove multiple processor architectures by specifying `exclude` directive multiple times.
 Just bear in mind that removing processor architecture will have side effects on performance and stability of your app.
 Please read [this](#archConsequences) for more information.

-### Removing processor architecture support in Eclipse

-This section assumes that you have set up and prepared your Eclipse project from `LibPhotoPay.aar` as described in chapter [Eclipse integration instructions](#eclipseIntegration).

-If you are using Eclipse, removing processor architecture support gets really complicated.
-Eclipse does not support APK splits and you will either need to remove support for some processors or create several different library projects from `LibPhotoPay.aar` - each one for specific processor architecture.

-Native libraries in eclipse library project are located in subfolder `libs`:

-- `libs/armeabi-v7a` contains native libraries for ARMv7 processor architecture
-- `libs/x86` contains native libraries for x86 processor architecture
-- `libs/arm64-v8a` contains native libraries for ARM64 processor architecture
-- `libs/x86_64` contains native libraries for x86_64 processor architecture

-To remove a support for processor architecture, you should simply delete appropriate folder inside Eclipse library project:

-- to remove ARMv7 support, delete folder `libs/armeabi-v7a`
-- to remove x86 support, delete folder `libs/x86`
-- to remove ARM64 support, delete folder `libs/arm64-v8a`
-    - **NOTE**: this is **not recommended**.
-See [this notice](#64bitNotice).
-- to remove x86_64 support, delete folder `libs/x86_64`

 ### <a name="archConsequences"></a> Consequences of removing processor architecture

-However, removing a processor architecture has some consequences:

-- by removing ARMv7 support _PhotoPay_ will not work on devices that have ARMv7 processors.
+- by removing ARMv7 support, _PhotoPay_ will not work on devices that have ARMv7 processors.
 - by removing ARM64 support, _PhotoPay_ will not use ARM64 features on ARM64 device
     - also, some future devices may ship with ARM64 processors that will not support ARMv7 instruction set.
 Please see [this note](#64bitNotice) for more information.
 - by removing x86 support, _PhotoPay_ will not work on devices that have x86 processor, except in situations when devices have ARM emulator - in that case, _PhotoPay_ will work, but will be slow and possibly unstable
 - by removing x86_64 support, _PhotoPay_ will not use 64-bit optimizations on x86_64 processor, but if x86 support is not removed, _PhotoPay_ should work

-Our recommendation is to include all architectures into your app - it will work on all devices and will provide best user experience.
-However, if you really need to reduce the size of your app, we recommend releasing separate version of your app for each processor architecture.
-It is easiest to do that with [APK splits](#reduceSize).

 ## <a name="staticDistrib"></a> Creating customized build of _PhotoPay_

 If techniques explained in paragraph [Reducing the final size of your app](#reduceSize) did not reduce the size enough for your convenience, you have the ability to create customised build of _PhotoPay_ which will contain only features that you plan to use.
-Using customised build of _PhotoPay_ can reduce your app size by more than 60% with respect to app size when using the generic build.
+By using customised build, you can reduce your app size by more than 60%.

-In order to create customised build of _PhotoPay_, you first need to download the _static distribution of PhotoPay_.
-A valid production licence is required in order to gain access to the download link of _PhotoPay static distribution_.
-Once you have a valid production licence, please contact our [support team](http://help.microblink.com) and ask them to provide you with the download link.
+In order to create a customised build of _PhotoPay_, you first need to download the _static distribution of PhotoPay_.
+A valid production licence is required in order to gain access to the download link.
+Once you have a valid production licence, please contact our [support team](http://help.microblink.com) and ask for the download link.
 After they give you access to the _static distribution of PhotoPay_, you will be able to download it from you account at [Microblink Developer Dashboard](https://www.microblink.com/login).

 The _static distribution of PhotoPay_ is a large zip file (several hundred megabytes) which contains static libraries of PhotoPay's native code, all assets and a script which will create the customised build for you.

 ### Prerequisites for creating customised build

-In order to create customised build of _PhotoPay_, you will need following tools:

 - [Android development tools and SDK](https://developer.android.com/studio/index.html)
 - [Android NDK](https://developer.android.com/ndk/index.html) - best if installed from Android Studio's package manager
-- NDK CMake toolchain - you have to install that from Android Studio's package manager
+- NDK CMake toolchain - you have to install it from Android Studio's package manager
-- Java - for running both Android Studio and provided gradle script which will create customised build
+- Java - for running Android Studio and provided gradle script which will create customised build

 #### Important notes: